mosaba7i/42-core/libft/README.md

 # 📚 libft — Custom C Standard Library

-> *This project has been created as part of the 42 curriculum by malsabah* 🐐
+> *This project has been created as part of the 42 curriculum by malsabah*
-> A foundational C library built completely from scratch.

 <p align="center">
   <img src="https://media.giphy.com/media/uUIFcDYRbvJTtxaFNa/giphy.gif"